microsoft/react-native-windows-samples/docs/IJSValueReader-api-windows.md

 bool GetNextObjectProperty(out string propertyName);
 ```

 Returns if there is another property in the current object.
-If there is ``propertyName`` will proide the name of the property.
+If there is ``propertyName`` will provide the name of the property.

 ### `GetNextArrayItem()`